Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 I had also gotten really bad anxiety out of the blue at that point, and I now know why and what it was.
 I also went on medical leave that same day because I had gotten this anxiety and fatigue, and I didn’t know what was going on.

-Then I started a two-week medical leave, and these tests were ordered.
+Then I started a 2-week medical leave, and these tests were ordered.
 I went for the mammogram, I went for an X-ray, I went for the blood test, and everything was normal.

 When I went back to that doctor for the follow-up, he said to me, “Yeah, there’s nothing wrong with you.
 You must have just had an infection.”